manningstinson/workout-planner/README.md

 ## Challenges
 A small sample project was created approximately 2 months ago, and served as a basis for this hacksprint project.
 Unfortunately, there were issues with deployment to digital ocean, and difficulty connecting to the database.

 Environment variables were initially setup to mask the database connection details, along with a .gitignore file.
 We experienced issues with a **Method Not Found** error, when an entry got submitted to the database.
 This was the first time working with an external provider, APP engine, and components.
+After further research, it was discovered that Flask Cors had not been added to the requirements.txt file, so the required dependencies were not loaded at build time.

 It is much different than working with a traditional sandbox as each file change can impact the build process.
 Predominately, we ran into the following errors listed below.